hashicorp/terraform-guides/self-serve-infrastructure/k8s-services-openshift/README.md

 ## Steps
 Execute the following commands to deploy the pods and services to your OpenShift cluster.

+If you want to use open source Terraform instead of TFE, you can create a copy of the included openshift.tfvars.example file, calling it openshift.auto.tfvars, set values for the variables in it, run `terraform init`, and then run `terraform apply`.

 ### Step 1: Create and Configure a Workspace
 1. Create a new TFE workspace called k8s-services-openshift.